Windfall Lake Alpine Hiking Route

 - 370m (1215 ft) Elevation Change

-The Windfall Lake tail leads for five kilometres through forest and sub-alpine meadows to the far shores of the scenically splendid alpine lake, which is situated in a cirque beneath cliffs at tree-line.
+The Windfall Lake trail climbs for five kilometres through forest and sub-alpine meadows to the far shores of the scenically splendid alpine lake, which is situated in a cirque beneath cliffs at tree-line.
 A circular route provides a good option for the return trip, leading through karst topography.
+An ever increasingly popular destination that has seen some significant trail improvements in the summer of 2017.

 From the lake there are a number of more challenging hiking possibilities (see further destinations below), onto the ridge above the lake, onto the higher peaks, to the summit of Tunnel Mountain through Tunnel Cave, and exploring cave features.